Pinafore/ml-hw/svm/assign.md

 In this homework you'll explore the primal and dual representations of support vector machines.

-You'll turn in your code on Moodle.
+You'll turn in your code on ELMS.
 This assignment is worth 25 points.

 What you have to do